oxygenxml/web-author-sample-plugins/always-enable-accept-change/README.md

 Always Enable Accept Change Action
 ==================================

-This plugin enables the "Accept Chage" action even when change tracking is forced.
+This plugin enables the "Accept Chage" action, even when change tracking is forced.